-Circuit breaker is a device that interrupts fault current or short circuit current under abnormal condition.
-In addition they perform the function of a switch.
-It operates practically instantaneously on short circuit and with definite time delay on overloads.
-Generally switching and protection of electric circuits above 3.3 kV is done by circuit breaker.
+The circuit breaker is a device that interrupts fault current or short circuit current under abnormal conditions.
+Besides, they perform the function of a switch.
+It operates practically instantaneously on a short circuit and with a definite time delay on overloads.
+Generally switching and protection of electric circuits above 3.3 kV is done by a circuit breaker.

 In power system network circuit breakers are employed along with isolators.